casper-network/condor-info/articles/contract-migration-guide.md

 3. **Event Handling:**
    - **Native Events and Message Topics:**
      - Casper 2.0 prioritizes native event emission through message topics, offering flexibility and better integration.
+     - **While not mandatory, switching to native events is recommended due to their cost-efficiency.**
      - Utilize `runtime::emit_message` to send events on specific topics.
+     - Unlike data stored in dictionaries, messages (natvie events) are not held in the global state.
+This eliminates the gas cost associated with stored bytes, making messages a more cost-effective option.
    - **CES (Casper Event Standard):**
      - CES is still supported for backward compatibility, but native events are now the recommended approach.